agam-singh-talwar/AI-Closet/README.md

 In any case you will be presented with a modal asking you to enter cloth information.
 All fields are required and you are asked to upload a cloth image, enter its name, enter an occasion for which you feel comfortable wearing this cloth and enter a temperature under which you feel comfortable wearing this cloth.

-**AI USED** You can witness the use of AI when you appload an image of an item.
+**AI USED:** You can witness the use of AI when you appload an image of an item.
 After some small amount of time as you upload an image of a cloth, you will see that cloth type whether its "Top" or "Bottom" was identified.
 Note: auto detection only works for .png and .jpg images.
 <br>
 <img src="https://github.com/dps970/final-project-mdmytrenko-astalwar/assets/79389256/9d710915-415b-471e-8959-10a04e174948" height="380">